dcohen-dalton/csx/docs_backup/_sources/assignments/2-riemann/riemann.rst.txt

 and their **return values** (outputs).
-Your job will be to create a class which conforms to the given JavaDoc---the ``AbstractRiemann`` class which you create should contain each of the listed methods, and each method should behave as described in the `JavaDoc <../../_static/riemann-javadoc/AbstractRiemann.html>`_, taking in the same parameters and outputting the same type of return value.
+Your job will be to create a class which conforms to the given JavaDoc---the ``AbstractRiemann`` class which you create should contain each of the listed methods, and each method should behave as described in the `AbstractRiemann JavaDoc <../../_static/riemann-javadoc/AbstractRiemann.html>`_, taking in the same parameters and outputting the same type of return value.